Parth-Agarwal216/encode/README.md

 ### 2. Develop a system to derive meaningful analytics and insights from NPS survey results.
 These insights should aid in enhancing the product or service based on customer feedback.

-1. We do sentiment analysis of the customer survey response and determine if it is actionable in real-time.
+1. We do sentiment analysis of the customer survey response and determine if it has any actionable insights in real-time.
 A summary report of collected responses is maintained which is timely updated.
 This report highlights the specific key issues and their related features.
 We also highlight positive feedback and features which receive praises.
 A dashboard is provided to visualize the derived analytics.